 A couple of months ago I posted other songs from the Slave Narratives.
 Those were from Virginia.
 Check them out if you’re interested.
 We also started a collection of Historical African American Kids Songs.
 You can also hear some songs and Voices from the Days of Slavery at the Library of Congress.

-This artilce was posted on Wednesday, December 2nd, 2009 at 1:38 pm and is filed under American Kids Songs, Children's Songs, Countries & Cultures, English, Games Around the World, Historical African American, Holiday Songs, Holidays Around the World, Languages, New Years, New Years Songs, People, Photos, Photos of People, Slavery Music, USA.
+This article was posted on Wednesday, December 2nd, 2009 at 1:38 pm and is filed under American Kids Songs, Children's Songs, Countries & Cultures, English, Games Around the World, Historical African American, Holiday Songs, Holidays Around the World, Languages, New Years, New Years Songs, People, Photos, Photos of People, Slavery Music, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Some Songs from the Slave Narratives from Texas”